 - Black tempera paint (the cake kind makes the best opaque color)

 Make a landscape painting for children

-- Draw 3 wavy horizontal lines and 4 wavy vertical lines in pencil.
+- Draw 3 wavy horizontal and 3 vertical lines in pencil.